golfvert/wis2-playbooks/README.md

-# A collection of ansible playbooks and configuration files
+# A collection of ansible playbooks, shell scripts and configuration files

 This is a set of ansible playbooks targeted primarily at helping with the deployment of various WIS2 related tools.
 The files variable.yml contains all ansible variables that are used in the playbooks.